In this article, we are going to discuss Trekking in Nepal in August!

 - In monsoon, there is a high chance of landslide occurrences, which can obstruct your trekking trails.
 So, you need to take precautions and get updates from your travel agency.

 Conclusion – Trekking in Nepal in August

 Monsoon is an off-season for trekking in Nepal.
 August is one of the monsoon seasons in Nepal.
 But, Nepal offers a wide range of options in the Himalayan trail for trekking during August.

 Many of us avoid August for trekking due to rainfall, slippery routes, and leeches.
 But, it is important to realize that the monsoon rain is not uniform throughout the country.
-There are some regions of the country that receives less amount of rain or no any rain at all.
+There are some regions of the country that receives less amount of rain or no rain at all.

-The north of the Himalayas receives less rain than other parts of the country during the August.
+The north of the Himalayas receives less rain than other parts of the country during August.
 Thus, you can go for a short trek in this region.
 It is also a great time as the trails are less crowded.

 Nowadays, many people consider August as the best time for trekking.
 It is because you will get better experiences even when you pay less in this season.

 Weather conditions in the Himalayas are unpredictable, even during the best trekking seasons.
 Sometimes bad weather can affect flight schedules, resulting in flight delays.
 So, to be on the safe side, you can add a few extra days to your trip plan.